 Employees Don’t Trust Content – Inaccurate information discourages employees from using the knowledge base.

-A modern internal knowledge base needs more than a content editor and a search bar.
+A modern internal knowledge base is more than a content editor and a search bar.
 It needs architecture that helps people find, trust, and apply knowledge in real work situations.
+Such systems collect policies, SOPs, training, organizes content and enables smart search.
+Also, it summaries and delivers trusted answers across web, mobile, chat, and everyday workplace tools.

 Best Practices for Building an Internal Knowledge Base